vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 nes nine Judrās ( āpāhabl and Mudrā, 1123-1131; a character. others ) that may be employed

-istic item in Tantrik worship in the worship of any god, 1123; derivation of the word then enumerates 19 M. appro M. differs in different works priate to Viṣnu worship, ten 1129-24; has several mean- appropriate to Śiva worship, ings in Tantraßāstran 1057, seven to Ganese worship, one 1081, 1123; means the Sakti to the Sun (called Padma land ( woman) associated with a Madrās of Sakti, agni, Tripurā sādhaka in Sākta worship 1084, and other deities, 1125 and n; 1123; means also a posture Bāradātilaka names and defines in Yogio practices in which the only nine Mudras, while Viąga whole body plays a part and Sarhitā states that Mudrās the symbolic or mystic inter- are numberless bat names and twining of fingers and hands defines about thirty and Jaya as part of worship 1124
+istic item in Tantrik worship in the worship of any god, 1123; derivation of the word then enumerates 19 M. appro M. differs in different works priate to Viṣṇu worship, ten 1129-24; has several mean- appropriate to Śiva worship, ings in Tantraßāstran 1057, seven to Ganese worship, one 1081, 1123; means the Sakti to the Sun (called Padma land ( woman) associated with a Madrās of Sakti, agni, Tripurā sādhaka in Sākta worship 1084, and other deities, 1125 and n; 1123; means also a posture Bāradātilaka names and defines in Yogio practices in which the only nine Mudras, while Viąga whole body plays a part and Sarhitā states that Mudrās the symbolic or mystic inter- are numberless bat names and twining of fingers and hands defines about thirty and Jaya as part of worship 1124

 khyagambitā has about 68 Mud Mudrag : ( vide ander Jains, parā rās 1125-27; some Dharma